simp/simp-doc/docs/user_guide/Client_Management.rst

      ``named/var/named/reverse/0.0.10.db`` and then rename these files
      to appropriately match your environment.

 #.
-Type ``puppet agent -t --tags named`` on the Puppet Master to apply
+Type ``puppet agent -t --tags named`` on the Puppet master to apply
    the changes.
 #.
 Validate DNS and ensure the ``/etc/resolv.conf`` is updated appropriately.
 #.
 If an error about the ``rndc.key`` appears when starting ``named``, see the
    `Bind Documentation <https://www.isc.org/downloads/bind/>`_.
-Once you have resolved the issue, re-run the puppet command ``puppet agent -t`` on the Puppet Master to apply.
+Once you have resolved the issue, re-run the puppet command ``puppet agent -t`` on the Puppet master to apply.

 ..
 NOTE::

    You can adjust the list of clients in your ``named/var/named/forward/<your.domain>.db`` and ``named/var/named/reverse/<your reverse domain>.db`` files at any time.
-   Just remember to run ``puppet agent -t --tags named`` on the Puppet Server to propagate these updates.
+   Just remember to run ``puppet agent -t --tags named`` on the Puppet master to propagate these updates.